 Following the commercialisation of the DeepBlue, the first survey was performed in July 2017.
-The DeepBlue has been used actively since that time, particularly for mature basin surveys in the North Sea, Norwegian Sea and the Gulf of Mexico.
+The DeepBlue has been used actively since that time, in the North Sea, Norwegian Sea, Barents Sea, Indian Ocean, Caribbean, and the Gulf of Mexico.

-All data acquired with DeepBlue to date confirms the ability to increase sensitivity and resolution through a combination of higher source output, increased frequency bandwidth and better accuracy, which allows to image deeper and smaller targets.
+All data acquired with DeepBlue confirms the ability to increase sensitivity and resolution through a combination of higher source output, increased frequency bandwidth, and better accuracy, which allows imaging of deeper and smaller targets.
 As a result, DeepBlue increases the addressable market for frontier exploration as well as opens new markets for EM such as near-field exploration and appraisal.